 C = total classes/categories

-To answer this, we apply the softmax function to all these confidence values such that (Zi's in the below formula) the sum of confidences becomes 1, and it starts resembling probability theory.
-Once "softmaxed," the class corresponding to the highest probability will be our final model's predicted category.
+To answer this, we apply the softmax function to all these confidence values (Zi’s in the below formula) such that the sum of confidence becomes 1 and starts resembling probability.
+Once “softmaxed,” the class corresponding to the highest probability will be our final model’s predicted category.

 Note: The sum of all these values of σi will be 1 because the denominator and numerator will become identical.